holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/rl_refs.md

 		* model-free algorithms ($Q$-learning)
 		* policy search methods
 		* separate exploration and exploitation collect examples, then estimate parameters [Guo16].
 PAC in RL POMDP?
+	* Regret bounds optimal in $N$ ($\wt O(\sqrt N)$).
+Depends on a natural notion of "diameter" for POMDP's (different from definition for MDP's. max mean passage time using best $\pi$).
+	* Idea: by restricting to memoryless policies, generate conditionally independent views.
+	* $\mathcal P$ set of all stochastic memoryless policies that have a non-zero probability to explore all actions.
+Assume $\pi\in \mathcal P$.
+	* Method
+		* Can't use spectral method for HMM's.
+		* But same idea: find 3 conditionally independent views (given $x_t, a_t$), use a "symmetrization" technique, and find spectral decomposition.
+	* UCRL integration
+		* distribution of the views $v_1, v_2, v_3$ depends on the policy used to generate the samples.
+As a result, whenever the policy changes, the spectral method should be re-run using only the samples collected by that specific policy.
+		* Construct set of admissible POMDP's whose T, O, R models are in confidence interval
 	* Open: analyze UCRL for finite horizon.
 	* Stochastic policies are near-optimal in many domains (?).
 NP-hard to optimize but under some conditions can approximate
 * [ALA16] Open Problem - Approximate Planning of POMDPs in the class of Memoryless Policies (COLT2016)